toborochi/FSMTobo/README.md

  ### Creating States

-1. After that you need to create some states.
-Each state is an object that is instantiated when the **FSM** is created.
+1. Each state is an object that is instantiated when the **FSM** is created.
 To create a state you have to create four scripts.
 (You can name it whatever you want.)

 > * ```Enter Script```: It runs when the state is entered.
 This means that it runs once upon entering a state.
 > * ```Input Script```: It runs all the time.
 Keyboard inputs could be handled here.